byjg/php-rest-reference-architecture/docs/login.md

+---
+sidebar_position: 5
+---

-# Login with JWT
+# Login Integration with JWT

-This project comes with a management user, login and JWT out of the box.
+This project includes user management, login, and JWT authentication out of the box.

-For most of the use cases you don't need to change the application.
-Just the dependency injection configuration.
+For most use cases, you only need to configure the dependency injection settings.
+No code changes are required.

-## Configure the Login

-Here the main guidelines:
+## User Table Structure

 The database table created by the project is `users` with the following structure: